matndong/analytically-correct-wc2026june20/README.md

 Compares model probabilities vs FanDuel/DraftKings odds to find edges.
 Exports branded visualizations + Power BI CSV every matchday.

-Disclaimer:"This repository serves as a showcase for the Extended Analytics project.
-The core XGBoost predictive engine and proprietary data pipelines are not open-source and remain the exclusive intellectual property of the author."
 ---

 ## 🎙️ About the Show